19 June – 7 August 2021

-With the help of the TAC community, Rebecca Mayo will develop a new iteration of a 2017 project held in Tamworth, A Cure for Plant Blindness, that invited locals to take a rubbing around the girth of a tree they love and to share the story of that tree.
-Since late 2019 a lot has happened.
-Throughout the ACT and broader regions, we have all been affected by bushfires, associated smoke haze, damaging hailstorms and now the Covid-19 global pandemic.
-While the long term effects of this situation are not clear, we are all staying close to home.
-Walking local streets and parks has replaced organised sport, visits to the skate-park or local pool.
+With the help of the TAC community, Rebecca Mayo has developed a new iteration of a 2017 project held in Tamworth, A Cure for Plant Blindness, that invited locals to take a rubbing around the girth of a tree they love and to share the story of that tree.

-Embracing the Familiar asks the community what comfort might be found in this enforced turning inwards.
-Has this slower paced, looped walking (where we set off to get out of the house, rather than to reach a physical destination) allowed us to pay a new kind of attention to our neighbourhoods and what grows there?
+Embracing the Familiar asked the community what comfort might be found in this enforced turning inwards during lockdown.
+Has this slower paced, looped walking (where we set off to get out of the house, rather than to reach a physical destination) allowed us to pay a new kind of attention to our neighborhoods and what grows there?
 Rubbings of trees and the stories of why people love them, or how they have come to notice them anew during the extraordinary recent events is the subject of this work.

 Rebecca Mayo is an Australian artist.
 She is a Lecturer in the Printmedia and Drawing Workshop at the School of Art & Design, Australian National University.
 Trained in printmaking, she is interested in how characteristics of print, such as repetition, reproduction and copying, might articulate and connect to the politics of thinking, being and moving through the world.
 She principally examines relations and interactions between human and more-than-human life, often in urban and peri-urban sites.
 She uses site and species specific plant dye in her practice, thereby offering audiences a physical and material connection to these plants or places.
 In 2019 she was the winner of the inaugural Castlemaine Art Museum Print Prize.

 Tuggeranong Arts Centre